Pumpkin goes savory with this deliciously easy Pumpkin Pasta with Chicken Sausage. It's a 30-minute meal that the whole family will love!

 - 4 links chicken sausage, sliced

 - 1 cup low-fat cottage cheese

 - 1 can pumpkin puree

-Heat the olive oil in a skillet over medium heat and add in your sliced onion.
+- While pasta is cooking, heat olive oil in a large skillet over medium heat and add in sliced onion.
+Cook for about 10 minutes, until tender.
+Add the garlic, sausage, and sage to skillet.

-Combine your pumpkin and cottage cheese in a blender and blend until you get rid of all the lumps.
+- Combine pumpkin and cottage cheese in a blender or food processor and blend until very smooth.